- Who is airing Tour de France?

 Internet Pay-TV Services

 Most of the other Tour de France broadcasters are paid streaming channels.
 But some users prefer taking an alternative route since they’re already splurging the cash.
-They subscribe to Internet pay-TV platforms, cable subscriptions but for cord-cutters.
+They subscribe to Internet pay-TV platforms, and cable subscriptions but for cord-cutters.
 These services offer an extensive lineup of major American TV networks like NBC, CBS, Fox, and ABC.

 As a result, you’ll enjoy rich content, from sports to movies and series.
 You just need a service that offers NBC Sports, like: